 Regarded by many as one of the best movies of all time, the best The Shawshank Redemption quotes have stayed with audiences over the years.
 Adapted from a Stephen King story and directed by Frank Darabont, The Shawshank Redemption follows Andy Dufresne (Tim Robbins) who is imprisoned for a crime he didn’t commit and attempts to hold onto hope inside the walls of the prison while forming a bond with fellow inmate Red (Morgan Freeman).
 The movie was a box office flop, but its lasting legacy, including the best The Shawshank Redemption quotes, has made it a classic.

-- Exo Ladder Season 4 Release Date and Time, Countdown, When Is It Coming Out?
+- The First Responders Season 2 Episode 9 Release Date and Time, Countdown, When Is It Coming Out?

 Though The Shawshank Redemption takes place inside a brutal and corrupt prison, it is a surprisingly inspiring story and the most memorable quotes speak to that.
 From Morgan Freeman’s iconic narration as Red to Andy’s ability to hold onto hope in an unlikely place to the touching friendship at the center of the movie, these are the best The Shawshank Redemption quotes that have stood the test of time.